 You often wonder why a meeting is even being held.
 Is it really necessary when no one wants to be there?
 Yes, a culture of meetings is a thing, but you don’t have to check out totally.
 Take a note from The Antagonist and develop your own opinion.
 It’ll keep you engaged (and awake).
 Just don’t present it *quite* as forcefully.
 Bueller… Bueller...are you still reading?

 You don’t mince words, and you aren’t afraid to argue for what you think is right.
 You are the one the boss calls when he or she needs to get everyone onboard.
 Sparring energizes you… isn’t everyone enjoying it?
 Sometime people can’t hear your message due to the delivery.
 In your next debate, take a step back and try to explain the answer a little more like Switzerland.

 Share your Results:

 Watching a recording of yourself can be a huge help in perfecting your meeting style (not to mention a great way to revisit key points).
-Step up your game with Meeting Intelligence!
+Step up your game with Conversation Intelligence!